 The Center for the Women of New York was founded in 1987 by Ann Juliano Jawin, the author of one of the first books dedicated to women’s need for financial independence and equal workplace opportunities.
 Part of the “Second Wave” of women’s liberation in the 1970’s, Ann joined the National Organization for Women and became Chair of the Task Force for Education and Employment.
 As a career guidance specialist, Ann saw the results of inequality in the workforce as it affected all levels of women seeking financial stability and career opportunities.

-The first action of the CWNY was to spotlight domestic violence and spearhead the effort in the courts to overcome legal obstacles to providing adequate protection for women who live in crisis situations.
+The first actions of CWNY shone a spotlight on domestic violence.
+We helped spearhead the effort in the courts to overcome legal obstacles to providing adequate protection for women who live in crisis situations.
 Our efforts in this area continue.
-We are part of the Queens Borough President’s Task Force on Sexual Harassment and Domestic Violence, as well as other groups working in this vital area to provide services to victims and for educational programs aimed at prevention of these crimes.
+We partner with other groups working in this vital area to provide services to victims and for educational programs aimed at prevention of these crimes.